 Q: Will I need additional sanitation training for an Eyelash Extension, Makeup Artistry or Threading Permit?

-Completion of the infection control course must be submitted to the board office with the completed permit application and a copy of a current government photo ID and passport photo.
+Completion of the infection control course must be submitted with the permit application.
 The Board will not accept an Infection control course that has been taken over one year.

 Q: Which companies are board approved to provide Eyelash certifications for the Eyelash Extension Permit?